cheung74/hero/decomp.md

 }
 ```

+##Ans

+click1 button since will directly execute, even without clicking the button
+click3 button since bind with click1, which will lead the same behavior as click1, will execute after render function is execute.
+both of them the onClick function are not working since the function is executed
+click2 button will form error, since the function without bind anything, with lead "this" as undefine
+click4 button will success call the alert, since using the arrow function that auto bind with the current "this" to the method

 ### Q3.
 Memoization
 Memoized selectors are a common pattern in ReactJS applications to serve cached data derived from a global state.